 Boston is one of the best historical places to visit in the USA, so if there’s one thing you must do in Boston—it’s walking the Freedom Trail!

-The Freedom Trail is a 2.5-mile pathway throughout the city that leads you to historical destinations from the American Revolutionary War, like the Boston Massacre Site, Granary Burying Ground, Paul Revere’s House, and more.
+The Freedom Trail is a 2.5-mile pathway throughout the city that leads to historical destinations from the American Revolutionary War, such as the Boston Massacre Site, Granary Burying Ground, Paul Revere’s House, and more.
+I recommend joining a small-group walking tour to learn as much as possible during your time on the Freedom Trail.

 2. Boston Common